aymantarek16/Ui-Portfolio/README.md

 ## site components:

 1. About Me: Here, visitors can find more information about the website owner.
 It may include details about their background, experiences, CV, and links to social media profiles.
-2.
-3. Portfolio: This section highlights the projects or works of the website owner.
-Each project is usually displayed as a thumbnail or card with a brief description
+2. Portfolio: This section highlights the projects or works of the website owner.
+Each project is usually displayed as a thumbnail or card with a brief description4.
-4.
-5. Contact: This section provides various ways for visitors to get in touch with the website owner.
+3. Contact: This section provides various ways for visitors to get in touch with the website owner.
 It typically includes a contact form and email address.
-6.
-7. Footer: contains copyright information
+4. Footer: contains copyright information.

 ### Technologies Used: